Use this page to understand key steps in the financial aid process.

 To be considered for general and departmental scholarships from Mizzou, log into ScholarshipUniverse to answer a series of matching questions.
 Then complete the individual applications for even more scholarships – both internal and external.
 Scholarship applications must be submitted by MU’s required deadline.

-The award letters for incoming freshmen are mailed in April.
-Continuing and transfer students receive their award letters in June.
+Offer letters for incoming freshmen are mailed in April.
+Continuing and transfer students receive their letters in June.

 Learn more about receiving aid.